If you have a question let us know, and we’ll answer it!

 A: Running a Triathlon is expensive!

-But nonetheless this year’s entry fees for individual competitors will be the same as last year – £40 for British Triathlon Federation (BTF) members, and £45 for non-BTF members.
+But nonetheless this year’s entry fee for individual competitors will be the same as 2016 and 2017 – £40 for British Triathlon Federation (BTF) members, and £45 for non-BTF members.
 This additional fee for non-BTF members covers insurance, etc (see below).
-If you would like to join the BTF, click here to go to the BTF website.
+If you would instead like to join the BTF, click here to go to the BTF website.

-Our wonderful professional (but on the day volunteer) photographers will again be out on course and your entry fee will include some free photos that you can use on Facebook, etc (precise details to be worked out) as well as your fab goody bag!
+Our wonderful professional (but on the day volunteer) photographers will again be out on course and your entry fee will include some free photos that you can use on Facebook, etc (precise details to be worked out) as well as a very special medal and your fab goody bag!

 Q: How many competitors will there be?